 Like we said, these speakers are fully sealed and are built with their own patented weatherproof materials.
 They also have a 5 year warranty, so you know they’re built to last.

 These are great speakers, but (as you probably figured) they are more expensive.
-Do also note that these come as singles – if you need two speakers, you’ll have to buy two of these.
+Do also note that these retail as singles – you’ll have to buy two if you need a set.

 Here’s what we honestly think: If you want a lot of volume and bass, and you’re willing to pay for it, either of these is a great choice, and for the marginal increase in price we say the higher-end 6500 is absolutely worth it.
 The only reason we’d think it’s worth it to get the smaller 5500s is if the 6500s are too big to fit where you want them to go.